mcapriotti1/Stock_Predictor/README.md

 # Stock Predictor

-A machine learning web app that predicts tomorrow’s stock closing prices for 400+ companies using LSTM models trained on 5 years of historical data, with results displayed in an interactive React + FastAPI dashboard.
+A machine learning web app that predicts tomorrow's stock closing prices for 400+ companies using LSTM models trained on 5 years of historical data, with results displayed in an interactive React + FastAPI dashboard.

 ---